nathania-haryanto/ng-adv/Demos/10-microfrontends/readme.md

-# Real Time connected Microfrontends
+# Real-time connected Angular Microfrontend that is a part of an Event Driven Architecture (EDA)

-- Realt time connected Microfrontends
+- Realt time connected Microfrontend
 - Progressive Web Apps